Berkeley-MDes/tdf-fa24-yule-cal/README.md

 [![TED Project 2_Keeper](https://img.youtube.com/vi/z6CSoZwMAkM.jpg)](https://www.youtube.com/watch?v=z6CSoZwMAkM)

 + Calibration Process

+This project involves using the Photon 2 microcontroller in conjunction with the MPU6050 motion sensor and the DRV2605 haptic feedback module.
+The system is designed to calibrate sensor baselines, detect significant deviations from the calibrated values, and provide feedback through a vibration motor.
+Below is an overview of the implementation process and its core functionalities.

-1. Setting Up the System
+1. System Setup and Initialization
-The Photon was connected to the MPU6050 sensor for motion data and the DRV2605 module for haptic feedback.
-Two buttons—one for power and another for calibration—were added to the setup.
+The Photon 2 is configured to read data from the MPU6050 sensor using I2C communication and to control the DRV2605 module for haptic feedback.
+Two buttons are utilized:

-Then came the magical incantation, the code:
+- A power button to toggle the system state.
+- A calibration button to capture baseline sensor values.

+Key hardware definitions and initialization steps:

 ```
 #include <I2Cdev.h>